 The round serves a particular purpose and is becoming more and more popular in the shooting community.
 Given the round’s increased cost, it hasn’t yet replaced the 5.56 as the target/plinking round of choice, but many prefer it in self-defense use cases.

 It’s worth noting that many people have started to use the 300 blackout round in hunting applications, including bolt rifles, due to their ability to suppress the round well and impressive ballistics.

 So as a good friend of mine suggested, building an identical 5.56 rifle and 300 blackout rifle for training/target rifle and the latter for defense would be rather genius and save a substantial amount of coin – long term.

 5.56 vs 300 Blackout Terminal Ballistics

 To dive further into 5.56 vs. 300 blackout, we have to look at terminal ballistics.
 Terminal ballistics is the behavior and effects of the projectile when it transfers its energy to the target.

 Power (ft-lbs) isn’t everything when it comes to terminal ballistics range; impact and bullet drop are important factors.
-Even though the 5.56mm bullet diameter is smaller, the speed and fragmentation that it shows at the moment of impact make it a favorable candidate for lethal purposes.
+Even though the 5.56mm bullet diameter is smaller, its speed and fragmentation at the moment of impact make it a favorable candidate for lethal purposes.
 In some cases, the 5.56mm bullet can pierce through armor, but that needs some extra amplification.